omkaranustoop/Reddit-Flair-Predictor/README.md

   5. Run the App_Final.py file and it will point to the 'localhost' with the port.
   6. Open the 'localhost IP address' on a web browser and use the application.

+  **Note** - User needs to use own Client id, Client Secret and User Agent in Reddit Crawl Script and App_Final.py

 ### Approach